Zenkoku Jiren: Reunification

-Following the Japanese invasion of Manchuria in September 1931, Zenkoku Jiren fiercely criticised the rise of Japanese militarism.
-It analysed aggression in China to have grown out of the needs of capitalism for raw materials and new markets, at a time when rival Japanese and American capitalists were coming into direct competition.
-It also criticised the Japanese Communist Party (JCP) for supporting the Nationalist government in China, stating its view that anti-militarists should not aid the rise to power of big business interests and warlords in China as a possible replacement for Imperial Japanese forces.
-Zenkoku Jiren believed that, in order to be effective, anti-militarism required coordinated international action from workers and peasants rather than written articles in the press or resolutions in parliament.
-In response to the invasion, Zenkoku Jiren initiated a campaign against the military industrial complex, calling for workers to refuse enlistment and for soldiers to disobey their officers.
-They called for anarchists from all countries to unite against imperialism and war, which they believed could only be prevented by establishing anarchist communism.
-During this time, Zenkoku Jiren also criticised the London Naval Conference on arms control, which it considered to be a means for militarists of different nations to negotiate with each other.
-It denounced the League of Nations, which it called the "International Capitalist League" (国際 資本家 連盟), for its failure to establish peace within the boundaries of a capitalist system and claimed it was merely delaying war rather than preventing it.

-In 1933, when Japan invaded Inner Mongolia, anarchists called for a general strike and mutiny in the army.
-Meanwhile, the Japanese left came under severe political repression from the new fascist regime.
+By 1933, the Japanese political left had come under severe political repression from the new fascist regime.
 The membership numbers of both anarchist trade union federations saw a decline over the subsequent years: the membership of Zenkoku Jiren dropped to 11,000 in 1932 and then to 4,359 in 1933; the members of Nihon Jikyō dropped to 2,850 in 1932 and then to 1,110 in 1933.
 Facing rapidly declining membership numbers and state repression, both federations began making moves towards reunification and looked towards other organisations with which to form a united front.
 Over the course of the early 1930s, many pure anarchists had realigned with anarcho-syndicalism, coming to the conclusion that the survival of the anarchist movement was of greater importance than the maintenance of ideological purity.